tareqimbasher/NetPad/README.md

 * Node v16+ (npm v8+)
 * .NET SDK 6.x
-* .NET SDK 5.x: if you plan on running the Electron app.
-This is not a dependency of NetPad itself but a dependency of the `electronize` development tool.
-It, currently, needs this to run.
 * EF Core tools 6.x (or higher)

 ### NetPad as an Electron desktop app